Rainier III, Prince of Monaco: Marriage and family

-The Prince met Academy Award-winning actress Grace Kelly in 1955, during a photocall at the Palace scheduled to support her trip to the Cannes Film Festival.
+The Prince met Academy Award–winning actress Grace Kelly, in 1955, during a photocall at the Palace scheduled to support her trip to the Cannes Film Festival.
 After a year-long courtship described as containing "a good deal of rational appraisal on both sides," Prince Rainier married Kelly in 1956.

 The union was met with mass attention from the public, and was described as the "wedding of the century" and the "world's most anticipated wedding" by the media.
 The civil ceremony took place at the Palace on 18 April, with the religious wedding being held on 19 April at the Saint Nicholas Cathedral.
 Rainier wore a military dress of his own design, based on the uniforms of Napoleon Bonaparte.
 Presided over by Bishop Gilles Barthe, the marriage was broadcast by MGM Studios, and viewed by over 30 million people across the globe.
 The couple honeymooned in the Mediterranean on their yacht, Deo Juvante II.

 Princess Grace gave birth to their first child, Princess Caroline, on 23 January 1957.
 Their second child and heir, Prince Albert, was born on 14 March 1958.
 Their youngest, Princess Stéphanie, was born 1 February 1965, with all children having been delivered at the Palace.

 In 1979, the Prince made his acting debut alongside the Princess in a half-hour independent film, Rearranged, produced in Monaco.
-After its premiere in Monaco, Princess Grace showed it to ABC TV executives in New York in 1982, who expressed interest if extra scenes were shot.
-However, Grace died in a car crash caused by a stroke in 1982, making it impossible to expand the film for American release.
+After its premiere in Monaco, Princess Grace showed it to ABC TV executives, in New York in 1982, who expressed interest if extra scenes were shot.
+Later that year, Grace died in a car crash caused by a cerebral hemorrhage, making it impossible to expand the film for an American release.
 After Grace's death, Rainier refused to remarry.
 He established the Princess Grace Foundation-USA in 1982 in her honor, to support fledging American artists.